 Moto in The Community Trust grants are available for projects and activities that deliver benefits to local communities across the UK.
 These should directly benefit the communities where Moto is present or where it has a significant staff catchment.
 Charities, schools and community organisations operating within a 15-mile radius of a Moto Motorway Services site can apply.
 The average grant awarded is £1,000, however, larger grants may be agreed.
 Applications should be endorsed by a Moto colleague or someone directly employed by Moto Hospitality Ltd. Applications can be made at any time.

 Old Possums Practical Trust - grants between £500 and £5,000 are available for projects that aim to increase knowledge and appreciation of any matters of historic, artistic, architectural, aesthetic, literary, musical or theatrical interest.
-Grants are more likely to be given for projects that involve: children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
+Grants are more likely to be given for projects that involve children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
 Registered charities, individuals and groups can apply.
 Applications can be made at any time.

-Tesco Stronger Start Grants - grants up to £1,500 are available for school-based projects that provide healthy food and snacks to pupils and equipment for indoor and outdoor activities.
+Tesco Stronger Start Grants - grants up to £1,500 are available for school-based projects that provide healthy food and snacks for pupils and equipment for indoor and outdoor activities.
 Funding is available for UK registered charities, voluntary and community groups, ‘Friend Of’ groups, schools, Parish and Town Councils, health sector agencies, Community Councils, Community Interest Companies (CICs – please note that CICs must have been operating for at least 24 months), hospices, day care centres, housing associations, social enterprises, Industrial Provident Societies.
 Applications can be made at any time.

 The Masonic Charitable Foundation Charity Grants programme – funding is open to charities working with children aged 0-5 years, children affected by domestic abuse or requiring special educational needs or who have disabilities.
 The programme also supports people with dementia and their carers.
 Small grants of up to £5,000 are for charities whose annual income is between £25,000 and £499,999 and are unrestricted.
 Large grants (£10,000 to £60,000) are for charities whose annual income is between £500,000 and £5 million.
-Applicants are invited to submit an expression of interest at any time
+Applicants are invited to submit an expression of interest at any time.

 Youth Hostel Association’s Breaks Programme – bursaries are available for primary schools, secondary schools, special schools, schools offering alternative provision and colleges to help meet the costs of a residential trip.
 Specific criteria apply – please click through the above link for more information.
 Applications can be made at any time.